 Here are a few tips and best practices to keep in mind when recording your video.

 - Before going live, add a title to your video to let your viewers know what to expect.
 If you're shooting from a special event location, consider geotagging where you're shooting from.

 - Take advantage of the opportunity to interact with your viewers by utilizing Facebook's donate button in Live.
-Simply click the ellipsis before you go live to add a donate button to your broadcast.
+Simply click the ellipsis dots in the upper right of the screen before you go live to add a donate button to your broadcast.

 - Give people a minute or so to join your Live video before getting started.

 - Clicking Live opens your device's camera in selfie mode.
-You can make your videos more playful by applying one of the suggested filters that pops up.
+You can make your videos more playful by applying one of the suggested filters that pop up.

 - Remind your audience to subscribe to Live notifications so they are alerted each time you go live.